effie3rd/3rd_training_lua/README.md

   - Jumping attacks that hit behind a cornered opponent were not blocked
   - Improved consistency of reversal execution for charge/360 moves.

-### Notes
-  - Dummy blocking is imperfect, so if you absolutely need something parried then enable the auto parrying option.
-Be aware that it might parry things that are normally impossible to parry.

 ### Installation
-  - Fightcade
 <table><tr><td>Paste files into 'fbneo-training-mode' directory, overwriting all files.<br>Click "Training" from fightcade menu to run.</td></tr></table>